Which Of The Following Causes Economic Growth

 • Technology: Investment in advanced technologies, such as automation and robotics, can significantly boost productivity and competitiveness.

 The Link to Growth: Investments in physical capital expand production capacity, improve efficiency, and reduce costs, contributing to economic growth.
-However, it's important to ensure that these investments are strategic and aligned with the long-term needs of the economy.
+Still, it helps to make sure these investments are strategic and aligned with the long-term needs of the economy.

 3. Technological Advancement: The Catalyst for Change